Pixley-Research-Group-in-CMT/KPM-NonLinResp-CPGE/README.md

 ```
 All the KPM functionalities are from the KPM.jl package.

 To utilize the package to obtain the non-linear response, the example codes are in the folder `examples`.
-The logica flow to compute large-scale disordered is, to first run the codes
+The logica flow to compute large-scale disordered results is to first run the codes
 ```julia
 julia collectHdis.jl 1
 ```